kraasch/hexagedon/README.md

 Other remarkable resources:

  * A great interactive page on hexagons, more than I would ever want to read about hexagons, [Hexagonal Grids by Red Blob Games](https://www.redblobgames.com/grids/hexagons/).
- * A sound effect tool: [Chiptone by SFBGames](https://sfbgames.itch.io/chiptone)
+ * A sound effect tool: [Chiptone by SFBGames](https://sfbgames.itch.io/chiptone).
- * Another SFXR web implementation in JavaScript: [JSFXR](https://sfxr.me/)
+ * Another SFXR web implementation in JavaScript: [JSFXR](https://sfxr.me/).
- * Another SFXR web implementation in Godot: [Godot SFXR](https://github.com/tomeyro/godot-sfxr)
+ * Another SFXR web implementation in Godot: [Godot SFXR](https://github.com/tomeyro/godot-sfxr).
+ * How to wrap a sphere with hexagons: [short article by gamelogic.co.za](http://gamelogic.co.za/grids/features/examples-that-ship-with-grids/tiling-a-sphere-with-hexes/).

 Documentation: